hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 [popeye]: https://github.com/codeclimate/popeye

-At one point, we talked about instead pulling this from GitHub, which exposes each users's public keys at, e.g., <https://github.com/maxjacobson.keys>.
+At one point, at Code Climate, we talked about instead pulling this from GitHub, which exposes each users's public keys at, e.g., <https://github.com/maxjacobson.keys>.
-I thought I'd try building a simple version of that for my project, so I made a simple CLI (again, using clap), that lets you do:
+I thought I'd try building a simple version of that concept for my project, so I made a simple CLI (again, using clap), that lets you do:

 ```
 $ authorized_keys_generator --usernames maxjacobson dhh